k2view-academy/K2View-Academy/articles/25_environments/05_set_and_list_commands.md

 # SET and LIST Commands for Environments

-- The **SET** command displays a list of active environments deployed to the Fabric Server.
+- The **SET** command displays an active environment from the list of the environments deployed to the Fabric Server.

   - Use the following syntax: